C.J. Abrams Player Props: Nationals vs. Diamondbacks

 C.J.
 Abrams At The Plate

-- In 30 games played this season, he has gone deep in two of them.
+- In 32 games played this year, he has homered in two of them.

-- In seven games this year (23.3%), Abrams has picked up an RBI, and in four of those games (13.3%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.
+- Abrams has driven home a run in seven games this season (21.9%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on three occasions..

-- He has scored at least one run 10 times this season (33.3%), including one multi-run game.
+- He has scored at least one run 11 times this year (34.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.